 “I just want you to know that you are more than welcome on any ship I’m on,” the first mate said.
 “I hope you’ve realized that by now.”

 Telbarisk shook hands with the man.
 “Thank you,” he said, “that’s kind of you.”
-He had no intentions on setting foot on a ship ever again, though not because of Jormé.
+He had no intentions on setting foot on a ship ever again, except to bring him home, though not because of Jormé.
 He had been the one pleasant person he’d encountered since winter.

 “Now, while you’re in port, you’ll need to register with the inspection officers on Wright street,” Jormé explained, walking slowly away from the ship.
 “Just tell them its temporary, since you’ll be with me in a few days.”
 The first mate phrased it somewhere between a statement and a question.
 “Tell them you were on the Gueylard.”